 WHAT IS A PASTIZZI?

-A pastizzi is a Maltese pastry that comes in 2 varieties, either cheese or pea.
+A pastizzi is a Maltese dish that comes in 2 varieties, either cheese or pea.
 A pastizzi is incredibly cheap and delicious.
 It costs 35 euro cents each in Sliema, the high rent district of the island.
 In the middle of this sleepy island, just 100km or 60 miles from Sicily, prices are significantly less.
 Obviously, a pea pastry sounded completely ridiculous to me, so I only ate cheese pastizzis.

 A pastizzi is not the healthiest item in anyones diet.
 It is quite greasy and not very good for you.
 So much so, in fact that Malta has one of the highest rates of diabetes per capita in the world.
 The population also boasts the highest incidence of obesity in Europe.
 There is some correlation here, but that’s way out of my pay grade.